teefouad/speedux/readme.md

       count: 0,
     }),
   },
-});
+};
 ```
 Note that `this.state` which is used inside the module file is completely different from the local state of the component.
 Inside the module file, `this` refers to the [module object](#the-module-object) and `this.state` refers to the related state that lives in the Redux store.

 ### The component file

-Finally, inside your stateful component file, you would need to import the [`connect`](#connectcomponent-module) function from Speedux and pass it the component and the [module object](#the-module-object) as parameters then export the returned component.
+Finally, inside your stateful component file, you would need to import the [`connect`](#connectcomponent-module) function from Speedux and pass it the component and the module [configuration object](#the-configuration-object) as parameters then export the returned component.

 The [`connect`](#connectcomponent-module) function will inject the module state and actions into the component props.
 You can then use object destructuring to access each one.